Zaza Pachulia welcomes whatever revenge Russell Westbrook has planned for him

 Clearly, after losing the ball, Westbrook’s elbow entered the space reserved for Pachulia’s face.
 It’s unclear whether the Thunder star intentionally swung his elbow out of frustration after Draymond Green picked his pocket and found Curry for an easy transition layup, but we know how Zaza feels.

 In the immediate aftermath, Pachulia told reporters, “I thought it was a good steal, honestly, because I had the ball in my hands.
 Officials called a foul; there’s nothing you can do.
 A foul is a foul.
 If it was a hard foul, it was a hard foul.
 There is nothing you can do.
 So you just move on.
 If he got hurt, that’s fine too.
 It’s part of the game.”

 He then added, “We all know what my game is, to play hard.
 Not dirty, but play hard.
 If it was a hard foul, it was a foul.
 It wasn’t dirty at all, so I’m not worried about this.”

 [Sign up for Yahoo Fantasy Basketball | Mock Draft | The Vertical | Latest news]

-Intentionally bulldozing an opponent as “payback” for an errant elbow on the previous play could certainly be interpreted as a dirty play by some standards, and as I said at the time, the Georgian big man’s “If he got hurt, that’s fine too” is a little too much Ivan Drago “If he dies, he dies” for my taste.
+Intentionally bulldozing an opponent as “payback” for an errant elbow on the previous play could certainly be interpreted as a dirty play by some standards, and as I said at the time, the Georgian big man’s “If he got hurt, that’s fine too” is a little too much like Ivan Drago’s “If he dies, he dies” for my taste.

 Then again, he’s the enforcer for a team that threw itself a party with “SUPER VILLAINS” balloons.

 For his part, Westbrook vowed, “I don’t play that game.
 I’m gonna get his a** back”: